IKEA to open with strict safe distancing measures, without F&B and kids’ facilities

 The Alexandra store will open from 10am to 9pm from Sunday to Thursday, and 10am to 11pm on Friday and Saturday.
 The larger Tampines outlet will open from 11am to 9pm from Sunday to Thursday, and 11am to 11pm on Friday and Saturday.

-IKEA will allow one person for every 10 square-metres, as per Government guidelines.
+IKEA will allow one person for every 10 sq m, as per government guidelines.
 It is not clear what is the maximum number of people each store can hold.
 Mr Oo said staff will adhere to this using people counting systems.

 SafeEntry, wearing of masks and temperature checks will be in place.